 There are three age groups for children to learn age-appropriate skills at camp.
 Toddlers through kindergarten can attend story time with an adult.
 Older children learn about nature while engaging in fun camp activities.
 Preteens also have incredible opportunities to learn about wilderness survival, including which wild plants are edible.

-If you’re looking for day camps in Iowa focusing on nature exploration, these are some great choices.
+If you’re looking for a day camp in Iowa focusing on nature exploration, these are some great choices.

 The Easterseals programs have worked with families for almost a century to provide enrichment, support, and resources to people with special needs.
 They understand the difficulties of everyday life for people and families who have challenges with regular day-to-day activities.

 There are different programs for a broad range of ages, from four-year-olds up to twenty-one-year-olds.
 Each program is designed specifically with the needs of the individual in mind.
-You can select day camps with trusted caretakers to take a break and allow your child to have a wonderful summer.
+You can select summer camps with trusted caretakers to take a break and allow your child to have a wonderful school break.
 Some sessions last for days and include activities such as horseback riding, sports, arts and crafts, and swimming, encouraging your loved one to work on personal goals and skills.

 In Sioux City, Camp High Hopes offers a unique program that allows kids and adults with special needs and disabilities to enjoy their summer.
 Since 2004, this summer camp has cared for those who need extra support to enable them to learn new skills and try things out of their comfort zones.